hugoslv/wolverino/README.md

 ## What we've used for our builds
-Between (a lot of) 3D printed parts, textiles, hardware and other tools its best to give this checkist prior to strating your build.
+Between (a lot of) 3D printed parts, textiles, hardware and other tools its best to give this checkist prior to starting your build.

 ### Tools
 [ ] 3D printer